dimmyvi/tigress-requirements/draft-tigress-requirements.md

 - Sender (device) - a device initiating a transfer of Provisioning Information to a Receiver that can provision this credential.
 - Receiver (device) - a device that receives Provisioning Information and uses it to provision a new credential.
 - Intermediary (server) - an intermediary server that provides a standardized and platform-independent way of transferring provisioning information between Sender and Receiver devices.
+- Digital Wallet - A device, service, and/or software that faciliates transactions either online or in-person via a technology like NFC.
+Digital Wallet's typically support payments, drivers licenses, loyalty cards, access credentials and more.

 # Use Cases

-- Let's say Ben owns a vehicle that supports digital keys which comply with the CCC specification {{CCC-Digital-Key-30}} .
+- Let's say Ben owns a vehicle that supports digital keys which comply with the CCC {{CCC-Digital-Key-30}} open standard.
 Ben would like to let Ryan borrow the car for the weekend.
 Ryan and Ben are using two different mobile phones with different operating systems.
-In order for Ben to share his car key to Ryan for a weekend, he must transfer some data to the receiver device.
-The data structure shared between the two participants is defined in the {{CCC-Digital-Key-30}} .
-In addition, the {{CCC-Digital-Key-30}}  requires the receiver to generate required key material and return it to the sender to sign and return back to the receiver.
+In order for Ben to share his digital car key to Ryan for a weekend, he must transfer some data to the receiver device.
+The data structure shared between the two participants is defined in the CCC.
+In addition, the CCC requires the receiver to generate required key material and return it to the sender to sign and return back to the receiver.
 At this point, the receiver now has a token that will allow them to provision their new key with the car.

 - Bob booked a room at a hotel for the weekend, but will be arriving late at night.
-Alice, his partner, comes to the hotel first, so Bob wants to share his key to the room with Alice.
+Alice, his partner, comes to the hotel first, so Bob wants to share his digital room key with Alice.
 Bob and Alice are using two different mobile phones with different operating systems.
-In order for Bob to share his key to the hotel to Alice for a weekend, he must transfer some data to her device.
+In order for Bob to share his digital room key to Alice for a weekend, he must transfer some data to her device.
 The data structure shared between the two participants is proprietary to the given hotel chain (or Provisioning Partner).
-This data transfer is a one-time, unidirectional from Bob’s device to Alice’s.
-Once Alice receives this data, she can provision a new key to her device, making a call to Provisioning Partner to receive new credential information.
+This data transfer is a one-time, unidirectional transfer from Bob’s device to Alice’s.
+Once Alice receives this data, she can provision a new key to her digital wallet, making a call to Provisioning Partner to receive new credential information.

 # Relationships